Christopher-Karvelis/Simple-FPS-game-in-Unity/README.md

 cube and climb on it.
 If the player succeeds he wins the game in every other in any other case the player loses the game.

-Cube Colors
+## Cube Colors

 ## Controls
-- <p>  get change color of target cube indicate the remaining stock and update points
+- <p> get one of the target cube and change color to indicate the remaining stock. update points
 - <b> a cube is created in front of the player
-- <q> if there is a cube in front of the player then it gets destroyed
+- <q> if there is a cube in front of the player then it gets deleted.
-- <x> all the cubes that exist on a stack in front of the player get deleted
+- <x> all the cubes that exist on a stack in front of the player get deleted.
 - <r> if there are any cubes hovering above the ground they are dropped down.
-- <k> player kicks any cubes that are infront of him
+- <k> kick any cubes that are infront of the player.